We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

-Having the option of a M.A. degree to continue your training is perfect if you’re an aspiring game artist.
+Having the option of an M.A. degree to continue your training is perfect if you’re an aspiring game artist.
 But even if you only go for the B.F.A. degree you’ll still end up with a powerful portfolio after working the latest programs and tech, including Mac computer labs, photo shooting room with green screens, SLR digital cameras, and more.
 The negative side to this school is that there is no programming-focused game design major.

-Cost of tuition is $290.00 per term for students enrolled in 5 hours or more and $145 per term for students enrolled in 4 hours or less.
+The cost of tuition is $290.00 per term for students enrolled in 5 hours or more and $145 per term for students enrolled in 4 hours or less.

 Savannah College of Art and Design

-Savannah College of Art and Design is a top class school that has received recognition numerous times for its achievements by reputable college admission services like The Princeton Review.
+Savannah College of Art and Design is a top-class school that has received recognition numerous times for its achievements by reputable college admission services like The Princeton Review.
 This is the place to go if you want to become a leader in visual game development.

-This school is arguably one of the best in the country for offering an impressive amount of game design degrees.
+This school is arguably one of the best in the country for offering an impressive amount of gaming degrees.
 These include a B.A. in Digital Media as well as a B.F.A., M.A., and M.F.A. in Interactive Design and Game Development.
 Each one of these programs gives you the chance to work with industry professionals while using latest interactive design tools.

 These programs also prepare you for a fast-paced workplace by involving team-based projects that you can feel proud of at the end.
 Depending on the program, you’ll also cover everything from Interactive Design, Physical Computing, Social Media Applications, Game Design Documentation, Game Art Methods, Game Design Perspectives, Character Development, Environment for Games, and more.

 The fact that students involved in SCAD’s game program have won the E3 College Game Competition several times should tell you just how good the classes and training is.
-To be honest, the only downside we can think of for any aspiring game developers attending this school is the tuition cost.
+To be honest, the only downside we can think of for any aspiring game developer attending this school is the tuition cost.
 It’s not expensive but not cheap either.

 A full-time undergraduate student can expect to pay $34,470 for one academic year.
 Tuition for a full-time graduate student is $35,325 for one academic year.
-On campus housing fees range from $8,889 and $10,221, while the basic rate per quarter for a meal plan is $1,710.
+On-campus housing fees range from $8,889 and $10,221, while the basic rate per quarter for a meal plan is $1,710.
 Note that certain housing options require a meal plan.